 In short: B2Bpay accepts payment from SMEs (ABN holders) by MasterCard, Visa, American Express and Diners Club (with fees based on the exact card you use), and allows you to make or schedule a payment to another party by bank transfer or BPAY.

-They are also offering 10,000 bonus Qantas Points when you signup and spend $10,000 or more by 31st May – more on this a little further down the guide.
+They are currently offering 10,000 bonus Qantas Points when you signup and spend $10,000 or more by 31 July—more on this a little further down the guide.

-Disclaimer: This guide was produced in partnership with B2Bpay, a Point Hacks commercial partner as of March 2018.
+Disclaimer: This guide was produced in partnership with B2Bpay, a Point Hacks commercial partner.

 Intro to B2Bpay

-B2Bpay is operated by Zenith Payments Pty Ltd, a 100% Australian owned and operated company based in Balmain in Sydney.
-Zenith also operate many other payment services such as gift and prepaid cards, plus Rental Rewards and PropertyPay.
+B2Bpay is operated by Zenith Payments Pty Ltd, a 100% Australian-owned and -operated company based in Balmain in Sydney.
+Zenith also operates many other payment services such as gift and prepaid cards, plus Rental Rewards and PropertyPay.
 This seems like a natural extension to their existing line of services.

 The key thing to get right is to ensure the ABN on your B2Bpay account matches that on your Qantas Business Rewards account.